 The sun’s UVA rays are consistently hitting our skin (even through clouds and windows) and causing deep damage that can lead to premature signs of aging and skin cancer.
 So daily sunscreen application is just as important in the fall and winter, and if you’re indoors.

-If you aren’t already on the exfoliation train, 2021 is the year to hop on it.
+If you aren’t already on the exfoliation train, 2024 is the year to hop on it.
 Exfoliating a few times a week helps get rid of dead, dull skin, leaving behind a fresh, new layer of skin.
+Try a gentle exfoliating scrub to thoroughly remove makeup and impurities, smooth your skin and reveal your natural glow.

 8. Keep it consistent